wir3z/hubitat/owntracks-hubitat/README.md

 ## Additional Hubitat App Settings
 - Enter your 'Home' WiFi SSID(s), separated by commas (optional):
 	- This will prevent devices from being 'non-present' if currently connected to these WiFi access points.
+- SSID will only be used for presence detection when a member is within this radius from home
+	- Once the member exceeds this distance, SSID will no longer be used for 'present' and 'not present' detection.

 The defaults for the rest of these settings should be sufficient for verifying operation.
 - Restore Defaults